 - 1 tablespoon red wine vinegar

-- kosher or coarse salt and fresh ground pepper to taste
+- Kosher salt and fresh ground pepper (to taste)

 - 1 pinch red pepper flakes